python/cpython/Doc/library/typing.rst

    See
-   :ref:`annotating generators and coroutines <annotating-generators-and-coroutines>` for details on using :class:`collections.abc.Generator` and this class in type annotations.
+   :ref:`annotating generators and coroutines <annotating-generators-and-coroutines>` for details on using :class:`collections.abc.Generator` and ``typing.Generator`` in type annotations.

    .. deprecated:: 3.9
       :class:`collections.abc.Generator` now supports subscripting (``[]``).